Rochelle School of the Arts: Extras and electives at Rochelle School of the Arts

 The National Junior Honor Society (NJHS) at Rochelle School of the Arts has participated in many of the fundraisers and raised about $12,000 towards many of these fundraisers.
 They also sent many items to the "Operation Christmas Child" to help relieve children in underprivileged countries.

 The 2013–14 Robotics Team at Rochelle School of the Arts attended the Robotics Conference in Toronto, Canada.

-In the 2013–14 year the Girls Basketball team went undefeated.
+In that same year, the Girls Basketball team went undefeated.

-Every year at Rochelle 8th grade has an "Eighth Grade Talent" show which is open to parents and students.
+Every year at Rochelle, the 8th grade classes has an "Eighth Grade Talent" show which is open to parents and students.